Texas Longhorns women's volleyball: 1995–1996

 In 1995, Texas made it to the championship match, falling to Nebraska 3–1.
 Also in 1995, Demetria Sance became the program's first ever player to be named the National Freshman of the Year.
-University of Texas joined the Big XII starting in 1996.
+University of Texas joined the Big 12 starting in 1996.
 Coach Mick Haley left the University Texas to manage the U.S. Olympic Team following a successful 1996 season.

 1997–2006: two coach changes but modest results

-Haley's replacement Jim Moore's started strong by winning the Big XII in 1997, but his record began to worsen by 1999.
-In the disastrous 2000 season, a first ever losing record, a worst ever seventh place conference finish and missing the NCAA tournament for the first time, lead to Moore's replacement by Jerritt Elliot before the 2001 season.
+Haley's replacement Jim Moore's started strong by winning the Big 12 in 1997, but his record began to worsen by 1999.
+In the disastrous 2000 season, a first ever losing record, a worst ever seventh place conference finish and missing the NCAA tournament for the first time, lead to Moore's replacement by Jerritt Elliott before the 2001 season.
 In 2003, Texas finished at 15–14, again finished seventh in the conference and again missed the NCAA tournament under Elliott.
 However, the Longhorns began to rebound for good in 2004 (Elliott's fourth year).
 In 2006, although finishing third in the conference, the Longhorns reached their first NCAA regional final in eight years.